author img

 Insurance Aggregator websites (aka Comparison websites) enable clients to complete a single form and obtain quotes from different insurers.
 Quotes for all insurers are returned, and the potential client can select a quote to purchase.
 Alternatively, as the quotation is stored in the insurer’s system, the client can return later (say, up to 30 days) to complete the purchase.

-Over the past few years, there has been a substantial increase in the number of insurance contracts concluded via the internet.
+Over the past few years, there has been a substantial increase in the number of insurance contracts concluded via the Internet.
 The aggregators are developed with this in mind.
-They are marketed as the “ultimate online one-stop insurance shop, giving consumers instant and easy access to a range of insurance solutions, tailored specifically to their insurance profile".
+They are marketed as the “ultimate online one-stop insurance shop, giving consumers instant and easy access to a range of insurance solutions tailored specifically to their insurance profile."
 Particularly prevalent in the personal lines marketplace, aggregators are starting to develop a presence in the commercial lines marketplace.
-Despite aggregators having a stronger presence in some markets than others, the study finds that they play an important role in the industry and have become a significant new business source for almost half of insurers.
+Despite aggregators having a more substantial presence in some markets than others, the study finds that they play an essential role in the industry and have become a significant new business source for almost half of insurers.

 Some examples of these sites serving different markets, servicing the personal lines marketplace, are: